-1. There once was a man named Tyrone who resided in of the most hostile part of black society, a small town called Tisha towards the east, outside of the city called Dysfunction.
+1. There once was a man named Tyrone who resided in the most hostile part of black society, a small town called Tisha towards the east, outside of the city called Dysfunction.
 Each day that he saw go by held an uncertainty as to whether he would see the next.

 2. He lived his life in a manner much like his fathers, unproductive, rioting, taking what he desired by force, not following the laws of the land.

 3. There was also another man called Simon who was also of the same town.
 Simon was a good man, humble, kind, respectful, he treated others much like he would’ve treated himself.

 4. And it came to pass on the occasions that Simon would take rest outside of his house that he observed Tyrone and his interactions with the brethren and the women of Tisha.
 Simon knew Tyrone, they would greet each other in passing, however they hadn’t yet made long conversation.